Correlation Between Clorox and Colgate Palmolive

 Pair Corralation between Clorox and Colgate Palmolive

 Considering the 90-day investment horizon The Clorox is expected to under-perform the Colgate Palmolive.
-But the stock apears to be less risky and, when comparing its historical volatility, The Clorox is 1.18 times less risky than Colgate Palmolive.
-The stock trades about -0.11 of its potential returns per unit of risk.
-The Colgate Palmolive is currently generating about 0.13 of returns per unit of risk over similar time horizon.
-If you would invest 8,693 in Colgate Palmolive on January 20, 2025 and sell it today you would earn a total of 857.00 from holding Colgate Palmolive or generate 9.86% return on investment over 90 days.
+In addition to that, Clorox is 1.13 times more volatile than Colgate Palmolive.
+It trades about -0.12 of its total potential returns per unit of risk.
+Colgate Palmolive is currently generating about -0.09 per unit of volatility.
+If you would invest 8,440 in Colgate Palmolive on August 12, 2025 and sell it today you would lose (593.00) from holding Colgate Palmolive or give up 7.03% of portfolio value over 90 days.

 Time Period3 Months [change]